moonraft-innovation-labs/apple_user_migrator/readme.md

   + Transfer the app from sender apple developer account (you need account holder privileges)
   + Accept the app on receiver apple developer account.

-Google it dude not a big deal offcourse 🤓.
+Google it, not a big deal ofcourse 🤓.

 ## **Generate new apple user IDs from previously generated trasnferIDs**
 * Get the required credentials from the new apple developer account where the app is and do this: -